Skip to main content

 Get started guide for Post Webhooks for Bitbucket app on the repository level.

 Different repositories may have unique integration requirements with external services or applications.
 With repository-level configurations, you can set up specific webhooks for each repository, enabling seamless integration with repository-specific tools, services, or workflows.
-Different teams or individuals working on a repository can set up their own webhooks to suit their needs.
+Different teams or individuals working on a repository can set up their webhooks to suit their needs.

 Configuration